microsoft/ContosoTraders/docs/Inventory-power-app-deployment-guide.md

       4. ImageName(Single Line Text Type)
       5. Price(Number with 3 decimal places)

-    **Note: This list will store the details of the Product update, which the user entered through the inventory app.**
+    **Note: This list will store the details of the Product update, which the user entered through the Inventory Management app.**

 3. Add the connection in your Dataverse
    1. Go to Powerplatform admin center